What Is Asbestos?

 Asbestosis is a non-cancerous lung disease that causes lung scarring and breathing problems.
 This disease forms after asbestos fibers get trapped inside the lungs.

-In cases of asbestosis, the scarring does not cause cancerous tumors to form.
-Instead, the lung gets progressively weaker and stiffer, leading to painful symptoms such as a persistent cough, shortness of breath, and fatigue.
+Over time, the lung gets progressively weaker and stiffer due to the damage caused by the asbestos fibers.
+This leads to painful symptoms such as a persistent cough, shortness of breath, and fatigue.
+Severe cases of asbestosis can be fatal.

 Lung Cancer